Fun and cool things to do in Hilo, Hawaii and surrounding places around town.

 Sweet Hilo beaches

-Hilo beaches are small with family friendly spots, coves, lagoons and unique beaches in town and the surrounding areas.
+One of the fun Hilo activities is to visit some of the cool beaches which are small with family friendly spots, coves, lagoons and unique beaches in town and the surrounding areas.
 Most of the large canoe regattas and sailing happens right on Hilo Bay.
 In town you can visit Coconut Island and Reeds Bay and just down the road area beautiful little beaches at Onekahakaha Beach, Carl Smith Beach and Richardson Beach where you can spot green sea turtles and colorful tropical fish hanging out just offshore.

 Top beaches to visit in Hilo now include: